Timtam/incompetech-downloader/README.md

 call the incompetech-downloader.py script by supplying the argument --help, which will show you all command-line arguments and a brief explanation to them.

+# Currently Supported Sites

+I don't guarantee that this list will always be the most up-to-date one, if you want to stay  up-to-date, just checkout the repo and take a look on your own.

+Anyway, these sites are supported at this time:

+* incompetech.com
+* joshwoodward.com

+I will try to implement a command-line parameter to list all supported sites including the supported sorting algorithms and everything else relating to them.

 # issues

 If you run in any, send me a ticket.
 I will fix it as soon as possible.